HirtMi/cosmic-cubes/README.md

 # cosmic-cubes

-An exercise in creating '3D' geometry from scratch using HTML Canvas and Javascript, implemented in a webpage that generates cubes with random attributes to produce unique, evolving visuals.
+An exercise in creating '3D' geometry with HTML Canvas, implemented in a webpage that generates cubes with random attributes to produce unique, evolving visuals.
 View it here:

 [hirt.im/cosmic-cubes](http://hirt.im/cosmic-cubes/)